CodingNomads/brown-bag-sessions/intro_pandas/readme.md

 # Introduction to Pandas

 This is a very short introduction to pandas.
 We do some exploratory data analysis and some slicing and dicing.
-The notebook is accompanied with the video here (link to be added)
+This notebook should be read while watching the [video recording](https://youtu.be/jG3IrFCt5o0).